-- (i) Has participated actively and substantially in due diligence work in at least four completed IPO transactions63 in Hong Kong within five years preceding his or her appointment as a Principal; - (ii) has acquired a minimum of five years of corporate finance experience64 in respect of companies listed on the Main Board or GEM Board of SEHK preceding his or her appointment as a Principal; - (iii) has passed HKSI LE Paper 15 within six months preceding his or her appointment as a Principal; and - (iv) is accredited to a Sponsor that has at least one other individual who is appointed as a Principal pursuant to Option 1 above. - 3.2.4 "Corporate finance experience" includes experience gained from providing advice on one or more of the following matters: - (a) IPO transactions; - (b) notifiable or connected transactions as defined in the Listing Rules; - (c) rights issues or open offers by a listed company in accordance with the Listing Rules; - (d) takeovers and share buy-backs subject to the Codes on Takeovers65; and
+- (b) Option 2 - (i) Is highly experienced in the area of due diligence as a result of leading IPO transactions in Australia, the UK, or the US; - (ii) is highly experienced in the area of corporate finance in respect of companies listed in Australia, the UK, or the US; - (iii) has completed a refresher course or HKSI LE Paper 15 within six months preceding his or her appointment as a Principal; and - (iv) is accredited to a Sponsor which has at least one other individual who is appointed as a Principal pursuant to Option 1 above. - (c) Option 3 - Has participated actively and substantially in due diligence work in at least four completed IPO transactions in Hong Kong within five years preceding his or her appointment as a Principal; - (ii) has acquired a minimum of five years of corporate finance experience in respect of companies listed on the Main Board or GEM Board of SEHK preceding his or her appointment as a Principal; - (iii) has passed HKSI LE Paper 15 within six months preceding his or her appointment as a Principal; and - (iv) is accredited to a Sponsor that has at least one other individual who is appointed as a Principal pursuant to Option 1 above. - 3.2.4 "Corporate finance experience" includes experience gained from providing advice on one or more of the following matters: - (a) IPO transactions; - (b) notifiable or connected transactions as defined in the Listing Rules; - (c) rights issues or open offers by a listed company in accordance with the Listing Rules; - (d) takeovers and share buy-backs subject to the Codes on Takeovers; and

-65 "Codes on Takeovers" refers to the Codes on Takeovers and Mergers and Share Buy-backs.
+&lt;sup>65 "Codes on Takeovers" refers to the Codes on Takeovers and Mergers and Share Buy-backs.